Landon Collins: 2017 season

 In Week 11, Collins recorded 15 tackles and had an Interception in a 12–9 overtime win over the Chiefs, earning him NFC Defensive Player of the Week.
 The Giants started the season 2-10 and subsequently fired head coach Ben McAdoo.
 Collins expressed his displeasure with this decision by saying that McAdoo deserved to coach for at least one more year.
-In Week 14, Collins injured his ankle in a game against the Dallas Cowboys.
+In Week 14, Collins injured his ankle in a game against the Cowboys.
 Collins was forced to leave the game and was unable to return.
 However he returned the following week in Week 16.
 On December 19, 2017, Collins was named to his second Pro Bowl.
 On December 26, 2017, Collins was placed on injured reserve after suffering a fractured forearm in Week 16.
 He was ranked 92nd by his peers on the NFL Top 100 Players of 2018.

 2018 season

 During the offseason, Collins announced that he required surgery on his right forearm, and that he may have to miss part of the Giants training camp.
 Collins was part of trade rumors around the trade deadline; however, he was not moved.
-In the team's week 13 win over the Chicago Bears, Collins suffered a partially torn rotator cuff and was placed on injured reserve four days later after it was announced he would have surgery to repair it.
+In the team's Week 13 win over the Chicago Bears, Collins suffered a partially torn rotator cuff and was placed on injured reserve four days later after it was announced he would have surgery to repair it.
 He finished the season with 96 total tackles, four pass breakups, and a forced fumble playing and starting in 12 games.

 Washington Redskins / Football Team

 2019 season

 An unrestricted free agent for the 2019 season, Collins signed a six-year, $84 million contract with the Washington Redskins on March 13, 2019.
 After initial speculation on if Collins would wear number 21 with the Redskins after his idol, Sean Taylor, Collins chose 20 as 21 has not been given out by the team since Taylor's death in 2007.

-In Week 2 against the Dallas Cowboys, Collins made a team high 12 tackles as the Redskins lost 31–21.
+In Week 2 against the Cowboys, Collins made a team high 12 tackles as the Redskins lost 31–21.

 In week 6 against the Miami Dolphins, Collins recorded a team high 12 tackles and sacked Josh Rosen once as the Redskins won their first game of the season 17–16.

 He was named the NFC defensive player of the week for his performance.

 2020 season

 Prior to the beginning of the 2020 season, Collins switched to his college number #26 following the release of Adrian Peterson giving his number #20 to Jimmy Moreland.
 In Week 2 against the Arizona Cardinals, Collins recorded his first sack and his first interception on the season.
-In Week 7 against the Dallas Cowboys, Collins tore his Achilles and was placed on injured reserve on October 27.
+In Week 7 against the Cowboys, Collins tore his Achilles and was placed on injured reserve on October 27.